The Best Wine Fridges On The Market, According To Reviews

 Ivation 12 Bottle Thermoelectric Red and White Wine Cooler

 Back in our more affordable (and smaller) corner, we have the Ivation 12 Bottle Thermoelectric Red and White Wine Cooler.
-This product falls in the $200 range.
 If you're looking to save money, it clocks in as an affordable option for someone who may not be tearing through cases of wine every month, or is looking for a unique wedding or housewarming gift.
 For a more compact option, it has impressive features, such as dual-zone climate control and a double-paned glass door.
 The latter insulates the interior and blocks UV light from the wine inside.
 It also comes with the LED lighting and removable shelving that some of the other, more expensive options offer.

-With over 1,000 reviews giving this unit at least 4 stars, the consensus is primarily positive.
+With over 100 reviews, the consensus is primarily positive.
 Users praise the cooler for being quiet, compact, discreet in appearance and light/sound impact, and easy to set up.
 It also gets mentioned for having good value and being great looking, with one review even calling it luxurious.

 Rocco The Super Smart Fridge